-Considering that Papa Hemingway was an avid angler, it’s only right that the annual Key West Marlin Tournament is held during Hemingway Days.
-The tournament is three days of fishing, with weigh-ins and cocktail parties held each afternoon at Dante’s Key West Pool Bar & Restaurant.
+Considering that Papa Hemingway was an avid angler, it only makes sense that the annual Key West Marlin Tournament is held during Hemingway Days.
+The tournament is three days of fishing, with evening weigh-ins at the Stock Island Marina Village.
 First-prize winners take home $25,000 in cash.

-Hemingway history buffs and culture junkies, this is an event you don’t want to miss.
-The KWAHS Hemingway Symposium provides expert insight from Hemingway biographers and archivists, such as Robert Elder, author of Hidden Hemingway: Inside the Ernest Hemingway Archives of Oak Park, and Brewster Chamberlin, of Facts and Fiction in the Hemingway Industry.
-Admission is $5 for KWAHS members and $10 for non-members.
+Hemingway history buffs and culture junkies: this is an event you don’t want to miss.
+The KWAHS Hemingway Symposium provides expert insight from Hemingway biographers and archivists such as Robert K. Elder, author of Hidden Hemingway: Inside the Ernest Hemingway Archives of Oak Park, and Brewster Chamberlin, of Facts and Fiction in the Hemingway Industry.
+Admission is $5 for non-members, free for KWAHS members.

 One of the most eye-catching events of Hemingway Days, the Hemingway Look-Alike Contest is hosted by none-other than Sloppy Joe’s, Papa’s go-to bar during his days in Key West.
 Hundreds (yes, hundreds) of Papa look-alikes come from all over the world to compete.
 Frankly, it’s quite surprising to see just how many Hemingway doppelgangers exist.
 Come see for yourself.
-The final round happens on Saturday, July 22 at 6:30 p.m.
+The final round will be judged on Saturday, July 20 at 6:30 p.m.

 This is one of our favorites.
-Every year the Papa look-alikes from years past return to Key West for the “Running of the Bulls” on Duval Street, Yet this isn’t an ordinary running of the bulls, this is a running of the bulls, Key West style.
+Every year the Papa look-alikes from years past return to Key West for the “Running of the Bulls” on Duval Street.
+Fortunately, this isn’t an ordinary running of the bulls, but a leisurely stroll with the bulls (in true Key West fashion).
 Think hundreds of Hemingways, all dressed in their Pamplona red and white, steering plastic bulls on wheels down Duval.
 It’s definitely a sight to see.
 Grab a daiquiri and join in on the fun.